gisquick/gisquick-doc/user-manual/releasing-project.rst

    Subsection Topics.
 Add and remove button are highlighted in red square.

-In the very last step, hit the update button to save all realized changes and finish the experimental publishing process.
+In the very last step, hit the update button to save all realized changes and finish the publishing process.

 .. thumbnail:: ../img/ui-update.png
    :width: 250px